jnorman-us/cs4390-chat-server-client/README.md

 # CS 4390 Project
 The group project for CS 4390 (Computer Networks) @ UTD.
 The Goal is to create a Server/Client chat utilizing UDP and TCP sockets.

+This project was written using Intellij IDEA 2020.2.3 (Community Edition), using OpenJDK 14.

 ## Execution
 Execution of the code is fairly simple because we went ahead and bundled the program into an executable `.jar` file.
 Since this code has two parts, here are two different sets of instructions: